-Why has this new approach to nurse training been adopted?
+Why has this new approach been adopted?

-Health Education England has developed the programme which opens up the nursing profession to a much wider group of people who have the skills and aptitude to nurse, but whose current situation doesn’t allow them to study in the traditional way.
-This may be due to caring commitments, physical access or other barriers to study that a blended approach will support.
+The blended learning programme is aimed at people who have the skills and aptitude to be excellent healthcare professionals, but whose current situation doesn’t allow them to study in the traditional way.
+This may be due to caring commitments, an inability to study on campus at university or other barriers to study that a blended approach will support.

-This is significantly different offer in nursing education that will support the growth a digitally-expert and professional nurse workforce suited to the demands of care and service now and in the future.
+This is a significantly different offer in healthcare education that will support the growth of a digitally ready, expert and professional NHS workforce suited to the demands of care and service now and in the future.

 What is Blended Learning?